 The bottom line: It is safe for patients with peanut allergy and soy allergy to use their asthma inhalers.

-Find out more about asthma, food allergies and food allergy testing for asthmatic patients.
+Find out more about asthma, food allergies.

 This article has been reviewed by Thanai Pongdee, MD, FAAAAI